the-turing-way/the-turing-way/book/website/reproducible-research/make/make-examples.md

 - [Makefile no. 5 (Wildcards and Path Substitution)](#makefile-no-5-wildcards-and-path-substitution)
 - [Debugging Makefiles](#debugging-makefiles)

-## Learn Make by Example
+## Makefiles

-One of the things that might scare people off from using Make is that existing Makefiles can seem daunting and it may seem difficult to tailor to your own needs.
+One of the things that might discourahe off from using Make is that existing Makefiles can seem daunting and it may seem difficult to tailor to your own needs.
 In this hands-on tutorial we will iteratively construct a Makefile for a real data analysis project.
-The idea is to explain different features of Make by iterating through several versions of a Makefile for this project.
+The idea is to explain different features of
+Make by iterating through several versions of a Makefile for this project.
 Hopefully the experience that you gain from this tutorial allows you to create Makefiles for your own projects.